ApexCo/photo_gallery/README.md

 ## API Documentation

 **POST** `/api/property/`

 Creates a new property record with the info contained in the request body.

 Success Status Code: `201`

-#GET /api/property/:{propertyId}
+**GET** `/api/property/:{propertyId}`
 Gets the info for the property with the specified id.
 Will also support query by title and location.

-E.g., GET /api/property/?title=`sunny%20villa`
+Example: `GET /api/property/?title=sunny%20villa`
-Path parameters:
+Path Parameters:
 propertyId: property record id

 #PATCH /api/property/:{propertyId}
 Updates the record for the specified property id with the fields and values to update contained in the request body.
-Path parameters:
+Path Parameters:
 propertyId: property record id

 #DELETE /api/property/:{propertyId}
 Deletes the property record for the specified id.
 Associated photo records (with this id as the foreign key) will also be deleted.
-Path parameters:
+Path Parameters:
 propertyId: property record id

 #POST /api/photos/